Owenll66/Owenll66.github.io/_posts/2019-04-17-encryption.md

 ## Background
-The idea of the code was inspired by a Google Code Jam competition question in 2019 which is called "Cryptopangrams".
+The idea of the code was inspired by a Google Code Jam competition question in 2019 called "Cryptopangrams".
 Using the feature of prime numbers to encode and decode the text.
 The idea is intriguing and I decided to write the encryption and decryption algorithms by myself.
 You are welcome to leave a comment if you think there is anything could be improved.

 ## Brief Explanation